Google uses AI in many of its products, like Gmail’s Smart Compose, Google Search summaries, Google Assistant, and even on Android devices.

 If you're wondering how to turn off Google AI, we’ll cover the steps for disabling some of its features across different platforms.

-What Is Google AI & where does it appear?
+What is Google AI & where does it appear?

 Instead of being a single tool, it appears in different ways across the Google ecosystem: